makeworld-the-better-one/fmrl/spec.md

 ## String cleaning

 Certain characters are banned in user data strings.
 Servers MUST reject attempts to set data strings that contain these characters, and clients MUST NOT upload data strings that contain these characters.
 Clients MAY strip out these characters when user attempts to upload them, instead of returning an error to the user.
-Clients MUST strip these out from statuses it downloads.
+Clients SHOULD strip these out from statuses it downloads.

 Characters that are banned are those that attempt to control presentation and/or spacing.
 This are the ASCII and Unicode control characters.
 Note that this includes commonplace characters like TAB (U+0009) and LINE FEED (U+000A).